 Ph.D., Harvard University, 2011

-- I am also a collaborator on a large-scale, CIHR-funded health intervention project, which involves working closely with First Nations communities to develop poverty reduction strategies and monitoring the long-term impact of these strategies on health and well-being.
-More generally, I have an abiding interest in the social determinants of health and citizen participation in (health care) decision-making, sparked by earlier research on the transformation and closure of the Wellesley Hospital in downtown Toronto.
+3. Action Research on Social Determinants of Health: I am also a collaborator on two CIHR-funded projects broadly concerned with poverty and health in Indigenous communities.
+The Poverty Action Research Project (PARP) involves working closely with five First Nation communities across Canada to develop poverty reduction and community development strategies and monitor the long-term impacts on health and well-being.
+The Two-Eyed Seeing Project is a partnership with 13 Mi’kmaq communities in Nova Scotia to document the causes and consequences of poverty and develop a new, culturally appropriate social policy framework, blending the best of both Indigenous and Western knowledge.
+More generally, I have an abiding interest in the social determinants of health and citizen participation in decision-making, sparked by earlier research on the transformation and closure of the Wellesley Hospital in downtown Toronto.

-2010: Canadian Institutes of Health Research, Institute of Aboriginal Peoples’ Health, Aboriginal Health Intervention Research Grant, 5 years – “A Poverty Reduction Approach to Improving the Health and Well-Being of First Nations Communities” (project leader: Dr. Frederic Wien, Dalhousie University, in collaboration with the Assembly of First Nations)
+2010-2016: Canadian Institutes of Health Research, Institute of Aboriginal Peoples’ Health, Aboriginal Health Intervention Research Grant ($2.5 million): “A Poverty Reduction Approach to Improving the Health and Well-Being of First Nation Communities,” Co-Investigator (PI: Dr. Frederic Wien, Dalhousie University, in partnership with the Assembly of First Nations)

-2006: Survival Strategies: The Life, Death, and Renaissance of a Canadian Teaching Hospital.
+Goyette, David, Dennis William Magill, and Jeff Denis (Editors).
+2006.
+Survival Strategies: The Life, Death, and Renaissance of a Canadian Teaching Hospital.
 Toronto: Canadian Scholars’ Press.
-(Co-edited with David Goyette and Dennis William Magill)

 CHAPTERS IN BOOKS:

-Forthcoming (2011): “Bridging Understandings: Aboriginal and White Perspectives on the Residential School Apology and Prospects for Reconciliation.”
-In Reading Sociology: Canadian Perspectives, 2nd edition, co-edited by Lorne Tepperman and Angela Katyla.
+Denis, Jeffrey S. 2011.
+“Bridging Understandings: Anishinaabe and White Perspectives on the Residential School Apology and Prospects for Reconciliation.”
+Pp. 257-262 in Reading Sociology: Canadian Perspectives, 2nd edition, edited by Lorne Tepperman and Angela Katyla.
 Don Mills, ON: Oxford University Press.

-Forthcoming (2012): “Transforming Meanings and Group Positions: Tactics and Framing in Anishinaabe-White Relations.”
-Special issue of Ethnic and Racial Studies.
+Denis, Jeffrey S. 2012.
+“Transforming Meanings and Group Positions: Tactics and Framing in Anishinaabe-White Relations in Northwestern Ontario, Canada.”
+Ethnic and Racial Studies 35(3): 453-470.